INTRODUCTION

 Submodel Division: How Teams Build in Parallel

-The real power of Stud.io collaboration comes from submodels.
+The real power comes from submodels.
 A submodel is a self-contained building unit within a larger .io file.
-Stud.io treats submodels as independent objects that can be positioned, rotated, and duplicated within the main model.
 Crucially, submodels can be exported as standalone .io files and re-imported later.
-This is what makes parallel building possible.
+This makes parallel building possible.

-The workflow is straightforward.
-The project lead creates the master file with the overall layout — baseplate dimensions, major structural anchors, connection points between sections.
-Then the project is divided into submodels along natural seams.
+The project lead creates the master file with overall layout - baseplate dimensions, structural anchors, connection points.
+Then divides the project into submodels along natural seams.
 For a modular building, each floor becomes a submodel.
-For a convention display, each building or landscape section becomes a submodel.
-For a large spaceship, the hull, bridge, engine section, and interior compartments each become submodels.
-The lead exports each submodel as a separate .io file and distributes them to individual builders.
+For a convention display, each building section.
+For a spaceship, hull, bridge, engine, and interior compartments.
+The lead exports each submodel and distributes them.

-Define connection standards before distributing submodels.
-Specify the exact stud coordinates where submodels connect.
+Define connection standards before distributing.
+Specify exact stud coordinates where submodels connect.
 Agree on a shared color palette.
-Establish a common scale reference — door height, window spacing, floor-to-floor distance.
-Document these standards in a shared text file or spreadsheet that every team member can reference.
-The fifteen minutes spent defining standards upfront saves hours of rework when submodels do not fit together at assembly time.
+Establish common scale - door height, window spacing, floor-to-floor distance.
+Fifteen minutes of standards upfront saves hours of rework at assembly.

 SECTION 4